ttzv-training-repos/item/README.md

     * Allows to enqueue SMS for immediate delivery
     * Allows to enqueue SMS for delivery on set date
     * History of sent SMS can be shown
+5)  Module for holiday requests - new idea
+    * Ability to log-in with google OAuth using business Google account
+    * Optionally can authenticate through LDAP
+    * Support for roles (eg. supervisor can see subordinates' requests, HR Dept. can see all requests, etc)
+    * Mail notifications on request updates (created, accepted, rejected)